 Want to follow in the footsteps of the Vikings?
 Try the long summer nights and the cosy winter evenings as well as see the northern lights in the flesh?
-Norway is the place for you!
+Then being an au pair in Norway is for you!

 While Norway may be most well known for its raiding ancestors, current day Norway is forward thinking and progressive, championing human rights and scientific research.
 At the same time, it is possible to see the Viking and farming roots throughout the culture, making for a unique blend of old and new.